UN General Assembly Approves Resolution Against Russian Invasion of Ukraine; Brazil votes in favor, along with the vast majority of countries | World

 There were 141 votes in favour, 5 against and 35 abstentions.

 Brazil sided with the vast majority and also voted in favor.
-The countries that voted against were Russia, Belarus, Syria, North Korea and Eritrea.
-China abstained.
+The countries that voted against were Russia, Belarus, Syria, North Korea and eritrea.
+THE China abstained.

 The text “deplores in the strongest terms Russia’s aggression against Ukraine”.
 It is non-binding, which means that, from there, countries are not obliged to do anything.
 Its importance, therefore, is political: it shows how most countries see the invasion promoted by Moscow.